Danube Delta: Distributaries of the Danube

 The Chilia branch, in the north, the longest, youngest, and most vigorous, with two secondary internal deltas and one microdelta in full process of formation at its mouth (to Ukraine).

 The Sulina branch, the central and thus the shortest arm, which consequently led to its extensive use for traffic and severe transformation.
 At its mouth is located the main port and a single settlement with urban characteristics of the Romanian part of the delta.
-Because of the alluvium deposited at its mouth, a channel gradually advancing into the sea (presently it has 10km) was built in order to protect navigation.
+Because of the alluvium deposited at its mouth, a channel gradually advancing into the sea (presently it has 10 km) was built in order to protect navigation.

 The Sfântu Gheorghe branch (Saint George in English), in the south, is the oldest and most sparsely populated.
-Its alluvium has led to the creation, beginning in 1897, of the Sacalin Islands, which today measures 19km in length.
+Its alluvium has led to the creation, beginning in 1897, of the Sacalin Islands, which today measures 19 km in length.